developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-help-support.md

 For workloads that need sorting on more than one field, consider creating multiple Reflections, each being sorted on a single field.

-### Create Reflections from Joins that are Based on Joins from Multiple Queries[​](#create-reflections-from-joins-that-are-based-on-joins-from-multiple-queries "Direct link to Create Reflections from Joins that are Based on Joins from Multiple Queries")
+### Create Reflections from Joins that are Based on Joins from Multiple Queries

 Joins between tables, views, or both tend to be expensive.
 You can reduce the costs of joins by performing them only when building and refreshing Reflections.